HomeAnswersNeurologyfasciculation

 I understand your concern.

-Muscle twitching could be related to different etiologies like insomnia (sleep disorder), dehydration, increased consumption of coffee, straining physical activity.
-Other possible causes to consider would be deficiency of vitamin D or vitamin B12, thyroid gland dysfunction, peripheral neuropathy.
+Muscle twitching could be related to different etiologies like insomnia (sleep disorder), dehydration, increased consumption of coffee, and straining physical activity.
+Other possible causes to consider would be deficiency of vitamin D or vitamin B12, thyroid gland dysfunction, and peripheral neuropathy.
 Do you have any other symptoms like numbness in the limbs, shortness of breath, or tachycardia (fast heart rate)?

-I recommend the following blood investigations, a complete blood count, PCR (polymerase chain reaction), and ESR (erythrocyte sedimentation rate) for inflammation, blood electrolytes and thyroid hormone levels, vitamin D, and vitamin B12 plasma levels.
+I recommend the following blood investigations: a complete blood count, PCR (polymerase chain reaction), and ESR (erythrocyte sedimentation rate) for inflammation, blood electrolytes and thyroid hormone levels, vitamin D, and vitamin B12 plasma levels.

 I remain at your disposal for any further questions whenever you need me.